Documentation

 }'

 The HTTP transport is stateless — there are no MCP sessions to resume.
-Each POST /mcp spins up a fresh per-user server scoped to the bearer key, runs the request, and tears down.
-Headers GET /mcp and DELETE /mcp return 405 by spec.
+Each POST /mcp spins up a fresh per-user server scoped to the bearer token, runs the request, and tears down.
+Methods GET /mcp and DELETE /mcp return 405 by spec.

 Tools